chuckcatron/carboncrush/README.md

 CarbonCrush is built with sustainability in mind:

-- Hosted on renewable energy (Supabase)
+- Hosted on renewable energy (Neon)
 - Optimized for performance to reduce energy consumption
 - Promotes real-world climate action
 - Partners with eco-friendly businesses